 The Technical College System of Georgia, Office of Workforce Development manages the Workforce Innovation and Opportunity Act (WIOA).
-WIOA is the nation’s principal workforce development legislation, providing funds to address the employment and training needs of dislocated workers, low-income adults and youth to ultimately help Georgia businesses meet the needs of today and the future.
+WIOA is the nation’s principal workforce development legislation, providing funds to address the employment and training needs of dislocated workers, low-income adults, and youth to ultimately help Georgia businesses meet the needs of today and the future.

 Every year the key programs that form the pillars of WIOA help millions of job seekers and workers connect to good jobs, and acquire the skills and credentials needed to obtain them.
-The enactment of WIOA provides opportunity for reforms to ensure the American Job Center system is job-driven—responding to the needs of employers and preparing workers for jobs that are available now and in the future.
+The enactment of WIOA provides an opportunity for reforms to ensure the American Job Center system is job-driven—responding to the needs of employers and preparing workers for jobs that are available now and in the future.

 Workforce Development Services Offered

 - On-The-Job Training (OJT)...

 - Youth Program...

 The Workforce Innovation and Opportunity Act (WIOA) Individual Training Accounts (ITA) is designed to help adults ages 18 and over, who are eligible, complete an educational program and become self-sufficient.
 The ITA Program is designed to help underemployed adults who are determined under income or receive public assistance, unemployed adults who have been unemployed for 7 or more days, and/or dislocated workers who have received notification of lay off due to business closure, downsizing or have been terminated from their previous employment due to no fault of their own.